AT&T and Xfinity (Comcast) are two of the most common internet options in California, particularly for NoCal.

 Many internet providers in California use data caps to manage their network, meaning that if you use more than a certain amount of data, you will be charged extra on top of your monthly bill.

-AT&T has data caps on some plans.
-1TB is a common cap on AT&T internet plans.
+AT&T does not have data caps in California.
 Xfinity uses data caps on some plans.
-1TB is a common data limit for Xfinity plans.
+1.2TB is a common data limit for Xfinity plans.

 Xfinity places data caps on some plans.